DPS News

 • If you have a security alarm, make sure you turn it on when leaving.

-Wishing you all safe travels and a restful spring break.
+Wishing you all safe travels, a happy holiday season and a restful winter break.

 Dear Students, Faculty and Staff: